gregmarine/ByGregMarine.com/Blog/src/read-me.md

 ## Welcome

 If this is your first visit to my online journal (blog), welcome!
 If you have been here before and this is your first time reading this entry or you are reading it again, welcome back!
-The purpose of this entry is introduce you to what this site is and hopefully add some clarity to it's true purpose.
+The purpose of this entry is to introduce you to what this site is and hopefully add some clarity to it's true purpose.

 ## Behind the Curtain